Baby Starter Kit: What Do You Need?

 Checklist for a summer or winter baby

-• 1 lined romper (for example, a wool walking suit)
+• 1 lined romper (e.g., a wool walking suit)

-• 1 thick cap for outdoors
+• 1 thick hat for outdoors

 On the road with baby